SonyCSLParis/web-services/README.md

 The goal of this package is to interface Babel with different web services APIs.
 The different APIs can be queried using some specific functions which send a request to the APIs specified and encode the results into a Lisp list.

-### Dependencies

-To use the package, you would need to install the three dependencies of this package:

-  * Drakma (can be installed using Quicklisp, see https://edicl.github.io/drakma/)
-  * Yason (can be installed using Quicklisp, see https://github.com/phmarek/yason)
-  * Cl-ppcre (can be installed using Quicklisp, see http://edicl.github.io/cl-ppcre/)

 ### Getting your own API Keys

 The different APIs can be queried using some specific helper functions which send a request to the APIs specified and encode the results into a Lisp list.